 For a limited time, Harvest Host is offering 30% off of the 1st year of membership for new members – including gift certificates!
-Hurry, the sale ends on 12/31/22!
-Click this link and use the affiliate code FRIENDS30.
+Hurry, the sale ends on January 12, 2024!
+Click here and use the code HOLIDAYHH.

 What Kinds of Rigs Can Camp with Harvest Hosts?

 Any RV class may use Harvest Hosts (Class, A, B, or C), which includes motorhomes, fifth wheel trailers, travel trailers, toy haulers, camper vans, truck campers, and schoolies.
 If you’re towing a vehicle behind an RV, that is allowed as well.

 On the other hand, tents on the ground or ontop of cars are not allowed, nor is sleeping in a car, truck, minivan, or people overlanding in Jeeps, on bikes or ATVs.
 Pop-up campers or folding camping trailers that pop up or out are also prohibited from using the service.